 Rampart Ridge Loop Trail starts across from the Longmire Historic Area.
 The 5.4-mile loop has about 1,300 feet of elevation gain.
 The first section of trail follows the Trail of Shadows.
 From the valley, the trail starts to climb to the top of the ridge.
 As you climb, enjoy seeing the forest and some interesting tree growths.
 Once you reach the top of the ridgeline, the views will open up.
 On a clear day, there are few places with a better view of Mount Rainier.

 Have Brunch at the Paradise Inn

 On Sunday mornings, make it a point to get to the Paradise Inn early.
 The Paradise Inn is one of the last remaining original “Great Lodges of the West.”
-Built in the 1920’s in national park rustic style.
+Built-in the 1920’s in national park rustic style.
 Little has changed in the 100 years since the construction of the lodge.
-Walking thru the lodge is like stepping back in time.
+Walking through the lodge is like stepping back in time.
 Like the rest of the lodge, the dining room has changed little still offer rustic gourmet food.
 Sunday Brunch has a long history.
 Make time to stop and have a meal in this historic dining room.

 Spot a Rainbow at Narada Falls

 Narada Falls is one of the most accessible waterfalls in Mount Rainier.
 The falls is located just north of Cougar Rock Campground along the main road.
 The parking lot has a great view of the waterfall looking down.
 There is a bridge over the top Narada Falls, this bridge leads to a service road as well as access to Wonderland Trail.
 A short hike down leads to a trail junction.
 Wonderland heads off into the wilderness but a short spur trail leads to the best Narada Falls viewpoint.
 During the afternoons, it isn’t uncommon to see rainbows in the mist of Narada Falls.

 Get a close-up view of Mount Rainier from Panorama Point